 - Graduate students enrolled in a program that requires immediate participation in an internship.

 - Part-time CPT is classified as 20 hours per week or less.
 Full-time CPT is more than 20 hours per week.
-Working part-time on campus in addition to your part-time CPT will be considered full-time CPT if the cumulative total is over 20 hours per week.

 - If you accumulate more than 12 months of full-time CPT you become ineligible for Optional Practical Training (OPT).
 However, it is recommended you do not exceed 330 days of full-time CPT.
 Accumulating part-time CPT has no effect on OPT eligibility.